 See more information on the monitoring of vaccine safety.

-Impact of Prevenar7: number of cases of invasive pneumococcal disease caused by types protected against by Prevenar7 in under 2s in the UK since 2003
+Impact of Prevenar7: number of cases of invasive pneumococcal disease caused by types protected against by Prevenar7 in under 2s in the UK from 2003 to 2009

 Source: Public Health England